 7. Blog About It

 If you have a guest presenter, ask them to write a related blog post and then publish it as a guest blog post.
 We don't recommend simply writing an ad for the webinar disguised as a blog post.
 Rather, offer valuable content that ties into the subject in a natural way.
 For example, if your webinar is "The Marketer's Guide to ADA Compliance for Websites" the blog post could be titled "ADA Compliance: Would Your Website Pass?"

-Include at least two calls-to-action and links to the webinar in the blog post.
+Include at least two calls-to-action and link to the webinar landing page you created (because you now have a game plan to follow 😉) in the blog post.

 You can use that strategy in reverse, as well.
 Offer to write a guest post for a strategic partner, and be sure to include links and CTAs to register for your webinar.

 Whatever platform you have, use it.
 We have a very active podcast, Made You Click, so naturally we'll promote webinars, workshops and other events on the podcast and encourage listeners to register at the landing page.